PhyloSofS-Team/aspring/README.rst

   :alt: ASPRING nomenclature explained using a ThorAxe Evolutionary Splicing Graph (ESG).
 The image shows an ASRU composed by two ASPRs, one of them composed by multiple s-exons.

-The figure shows an example of an **Alternatively Spliced Repetitive Unit** (**ASRU**) composed by two **spliced-repeats** (**s-repeats**), one of them composed by several **s-exons**.
+The figure shows an example of an **Alternatively Spliced Repetitive Unit** (**ASRU**) composed by two **spliced-repeats** (**s-repeats**), one of them defined by a single s-exon and the other one comprising multiple **s-exons**.

 The nodes are the s-exons.
-The opaque red boxes are the ASPRs, and the transparent red box is the ASRU.
+The opaque red boxes are the s-repeats, and the transparent red box is the ASRU.

-The **ASPRs** are repetitive units identified by ASPRING that consist of one or more s-exons alternatively spliced in different isoforms.
-Note that ASPRs are called **instances** on the output tables.
+The **s-repeats** are repetitive units identified by ASPRING consisting of one or more s-exons alternatively included or excluded in different isoforms.
+Note that s-repeats are called **instances** on the output tables.

 How to use aspring